BeejLuig/yt-tutorial-dashboard/README.md

 # YT Tutorial Dashboard - API App

 This application is a back-end demo using React/Redux.
 It works locally in conjunction with the [React YT Tutorial Dashboard Client](https://github.com/BeejLuig/react-yt-tutorial-dashboard).
+See the deployed React app [here](https://yttd.herokuapp.com/)

 This app was created as a project for the Flatiron School's Fullstack Web Development Program.